Niclashpunkt/git-collaboration-exercise/disc_1_song_06.md

 bungalow bill

-deep in the jungle where the mighty tiger lie bill and his elephants were taken by suprise shoot *inaudibile* marbles at them right between the eyes
+deep in the jungle where the mighty tiger lie bill and his elephants were taken by surprise shoot *inaudible* marbles at them right between the eyes

 all the children sing